qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 and can manipulate all its properties (input/output) and raise exceptions (while in a quite particular way as we’ll see below).

-All these methods return a boolean value indicating if the call should be propagated the subsequent filters.
+All these methods return a boolean value indicating if the call should be propagated to the subsequent filters.
 If one of these method returns :const:`False` then the chain stop, otherwise the call will propagate to the next filter.